Dormer Addition Cost 2026: Shed vs Gable, Structure, Flashing & Egress

 What Affects the Price

-- 1Dormer type
+- 1Dormer type and roof pitch

-- 3Structural changes
+- 2Rafter/header structural changes

 Popular Upgrades